giorgiocipolloni/giorgiocipolloni.github.io/_pages/about.md

   - /about.html
 ---

-Since Ausgust 2024, I am an Assistant Professor in the [Department of Mathematics at the University of Arizona](https://www.math.arizona.edu/?check_logged_in=1).
-Previously, I was a research fellow at the [Princeton Center for Theoretical Science](https://pcts.princeton.edu).
+Since September 2025, I am an Assistant Professor in the [Department of Mathematics at the University of Rome Tor Vergata](https://www.mat.uniroma2.it).
+Previously, I was an Assistant Professor in the [Department of Mathematics at the University of Arizona](https://www.math.arizona.edu/?check_logged_in=1) and I was a research fellow at the [Princeton Center for Theoretical Science](https://pcts.princeton.edu).
 Before that, I obtained my PhD in 2021 under the supervision of [László Erdős](https://ist.ac.at/en/research/erdoes-group/) at the *Institute of Science and Technology Austria*.
 My research interests are probability theory and mathematical physics with a focus on random matrices, statistical mechanics, and dynamical systems.

 ## **Curriculum vitae**

+**09/2025 – present.** Assistant Professor, University of Rome Tor Vergata.
-**08/2024 – present.** Assistant Professor, University of Arizona.
+**08/2024 – 08/2025.** Assistant Professor, University of Arizona.
 **09/2021 – 08/2024.** Research fellow, Princeton Center for Theoretical Science (PCTS) and Department of Mathematics, Princeton University.
 **02/2021 – 08/2021.** Postdoc, IST Austria.
 **09/2017 – 01/2021.** PhD, IST Austria.